 MUS 390 Advanced Conducting and Repertory: Features preparation and performance of compositions from standard repertory.
 Laboratory format.
 Prerequisite:MUS 290.

 MUS 391 Conducting Practicum: Continues instruction for conducting students at an advanced level to further develop their knowledge of repertoire, performance practices, aural discrimination, and conducting technique.
 Prerequisite: MUS 290 or consent.

 MUS 392 Introduction to Arts Management: Introduces topics required to operate an arts organization, including and not limited to, public relations, financial management and accounting, marketing, fundraising, and intellectual property, culminating in the presentation of a business plan.
 Prerequisites: junior standing and consent.

 MUS 393 Piano Pedagogy I: Introduction to the problems and psychology of teaching the beginning piano student.
 Emphasis on practical applications of pedagogical principles.
 Discussions of current methods and beginning materials, adaptation of the child to the instrument, and the development of the techniques and musicianship at the elementary level.
 Prerequisite: applied piano 201 or consent.

-MUS 395 Pedagogy for the Singing Voice: Details anatomy and operation of laryngeal and respiratory apparatus as applied to singing voice.
-Examines standard voice nomenclature, fundamental acoustics, current singing science, care and hygiene for voice, teaching methods, and current literature in vocal research.
+MUS 395 Pedagogy for the Singing Voice: Details anatomy and operation of laryngeal and respiratory apparatus as applied to the singing voice.
+Examines standard voice nomenclature, fundamental acoustics, current singing science, care and hygiene for the voice, teaching methods, and current literature in vocal research.
 Prerequisite: at least three years of applied voice study or consent.